cashubtc/nuts/xx.md

 ---

-This NUT defines a clear authentication scheme that allows mints operators to limit the use of their mint to registered users using the OAuth 2.0 and OpenID Connect protocols.
+This NUT defines a clear authentication scheme that allows mint operators to limit the use of their mint to registered users using the OAuth 2.0 and OpenID Connect protocols.
 The mint operator can protect chosen endpoints from access by requiring user authentication.
 Only users that provide a clear authentication token (CAT) from the specified OpenID Connect (OIDC) service can use the protected endpoints.
 The CAT is a JWT, known as the `access_token`, that contains user information, a signature from the OIDC service, and an expiry time.
 To access protected endpoints, the wallet includes the CAT in the HTTP request header.

 **Note:** The primary purpose of this NUT is to restrict access to a mint by allowing registered users to obtain Blind Authentication Tokens as specified in [NUT-XX+1][XX+1].

 **Warning:** This authentication scheme breaks the user's privacy as the CAT contains user information.
 Mint operators SHOULD require clear authentication **only on selected endpoints**, such as those for obtaining blind authentication tokens (BATs, see [NUT-XX+1][XX+1]).

 ## OpenID Connect service configuration
-The OpenID Connect (OIDC) service is typically run by the mint operator (but it does not have to).
+The OpenID Connect (OIDC) service is typically run by the mint operator (but it does not have to be).
 The OIDC service must be configured to meet the following criteria:
-- **Client ID:** The OIDC service MUST enable the client ID `cashu-client` which is shared by all authenticating wallets.
+- **Client ID:** The OIDC service MUST enable the client ID `cashu-client`, which is shared by all authenticating wallets.
 - **Signature algorithm:** The OIDC service MUST support at least one of the two asymmetric JWS signature algorithms for access token and ID token signatures: `ES256` and `RS256`.
 - **Wallet redirect URLs:** To support the OpenID Connect Authorization Code flow, the OIDC service MUST allow redirect URLs that correspond to the wallets it wants to support.
 You can find a list of common redirect URLs for well-known Cashu wallets [here][XX-SUPPL].
-- **Localhost redirect URL:** The OICD service MUST also allow redirects to the URL `http://localhost:33388/callback`.
+- **Localhost redirect URL:** The OIDC service MUST also allow redirects to the URL `http://localhost:33388/callback`.
 - **Authentication flows:** Although, strictly speaking, this NUT does not restrict the OpenID Connect grant types that can be used to obtain a CAT, it is recommended to enable at least the `authorization_code` (Authorization Code) flow and the `urn:ietf:params:oauth:grant-type:device_code` (Device Code) flow in the `grant_types_supported` field of the `openid_discovery` configuration.
 The `password` (Resource Owner Password Credentials, ROPC) flow SHOULD NOT be used as it requires handling the user's credentials in the wallet application.

 ## Mint